-This is probably a question that all Officials should ask themselves before a disqualification is invoked at any Development, or Encouragement, and even at a Qualifying meet where a swimmer is unlikely to fill a place or achieve a qualifying time.

-Where Rule Consideration applies, this is a lot easier for the Referee to resolve, particularly where Rule Considerations are being used.
+All officials should ask themselves if anything will be achieved if they disqualify a swimmer at a Development, Encouragement or even a Qualifying meet where a swimmer is unlikely to fill a place or achieve a qualifying time.
+Where Rule Considerations apply, this is a lot easier for the Referee to resolve.